Scratch-[Vanities]

 Under the first aspect, the only thing that changes is that he decides how to manage his own budget, not a group elected by the people.

-But in the second aspect, it becomes interesting.
-He automated so much—one hundred percent—that in fact he doesn't even need to be in the company.
+But in the second aspect, it gets interesting.
+He automated so much, so much— one hundred percent — that he doesn't even need to be in the company.

 Now let's exaggerate, because automating, and a lot, is increasingly normal, it's not an exaggeration.

-Imagine that all the employees, advisors, shareholders, owners, of all the largest companies in the world: google, amazon, tesla, louis vuitton (lvmh group), volkswagen, bosch, apple, bmw, all the richest companies, that all their employees, top management and owners die.
+Imagine that all the employees, advisors, shareholders, owners, of all the largest companies in the world: google, amazon, tesla, louis vuitton (lvmh group), volkswagen, bosch, apple, bmw, all richer companies, that all their employees, top management and owners die.
 But that their robots manage to keep them all, without exception, running, without any human being involved.
-Only electricity (ecological, sustainable), posts on instagram, online sales, replenishment of supplies and stock, automated factories and distribution.
+Only electricity (ecological, sustainable), posts on instagram, online sales, restocking of supplies and stock, automated factories and distribution.

 Entire factories work for free.
 Using self-sufficient water and energy.
 Keeping a planet even better than it already is.